mcgill-robotics-archive/electrical/README.md

        (__manually__)
-* On the command line, steps 2-4 correspond to running `git reset --hard HEAD~1` until your conflicting commits have been removed
+* On the command line, steps 2-4 correspond to running `git reset --hard HEAD~1` until your conflicting commits have been removed (or run `git reset --hard SHA`, where SHA is the hash of the commit you want to revert to)

-## Additional Rules:
+## Additional Rules
 * __Changes to the auv, drone, rover, or components folders must go in separate commits (i.e. only change one of these folders in a single commit)__